Canada at the 2016 Summer Olympics: Modern pentathlon

 Canadian athletes qualified two quota spots in the women's event.
 Donna Vakalis secured a selection in the women's event after obtaining a top five finish at the 2015 Pan American Games.
 Melanie McCann qualified through the world rankings as one of the top 8 athletes not yet qualified as of June 1, 2016.

 Rowing

-Canada qualified a total of seven boats (26 rowers) for each of the following rowing classes into the Olympic regatta.
+Canada qualified a total of seven boats (26 rowers).
 Six rowing crews confirmed Olympic places for their boats at the 2015 FISA World Championships in Lac d'Aiguebelette, France, while the rowers competing in the men's quadruple sculls were further added to the Canadian roster with their top two finish at the 2016 European & Final Qualification Regatta in Lucerne, Switzerland.
 The full team was announced on June 28, 2016.

 Rowing Canada decided not to enter a men's eight boat (the defending Olympic silver medallist and current world record holder) in the hopes of qualifying more competitive boats (and winning more medals).